mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 <Feature Name> is under development but ready for production use.
 It is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](..path/to/administration/feature_flags.md) can opt to disable it for your instance it cannot be enabled or disabled by project.
+[GitLab administrators with access to the GitLab Rails console](..path/to/administration/feature_flags.md) can opt to disable it for your instance.

 To disable it: